ADD CONDITION

 Drug Interactions

-Always discuss your medications and any ongoing treatments with your healthcare provider.
-This is crucial to ensure your safety and to avoid any potential interactions that could affect your health.
+Always discuss your medications and any over-the-counter products with your healthcare provider.
+This is crucial to ensure safety, avoid potential interactions, and receive personalized advice based on your health history.

 Storage and Handling